 What were the outcomes of last year’s Shutdown?

-During the 2017 winter break, by turning down the heat in buildings and encouraging energy conservation actions campus-wide, UBC’s Vancouver campus saved 450,000 kWh of electricity and natural gas and $32,000 in energy costs, equivalent to the average monthly electricty consumption of 455 Canadian households.
-Learn more about last year’s Shutdown here.
+During the 2019 winter break, by turning down the heat in buildings and encouraging energy conservation actions campus-wide, UBC’s Vancouver campus saved approximately 900,000 kWh of electricity, 3,000 GJ of natural gas, and 50 tonnes of carbon.
+These actions saved the university approximately $90,000.
+Learn more here.